oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 Returns:

-- Promise of an object:
+- Promise of a `Result` of an object with:
   - `result` or `results` - An object or an array of objects (based on the parameters) containing:
     - `appName` - The name of the B2B app.
     - `clientId` - The client ID of the B2B app.